Hisssec/Hisssec.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 <span class='anchor' id='services'></span>

 I am a third-year Master's student at the School of Computer Science and Technology, Ocean University of China, under the supervision of Dr. [Yuezun Li](https://yuezunli.github.io/).
-I am currently a member of the [Visual Analysis and Safety (VAS) Lab](https://yuezunli.github.io/lab.html), where I conduct research in the fields of multimedia forensics and AI security.
+I am currently a member of the [Visual Analysis & Security (VAS) Lab](https://yuezunli.github.io/lab.html), where I conduct research in the fields of multimedia forensics and AI security.
 Prior to this, I received my Bachelor of Engineering degree from Qingdao Agricultural University in 2023.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=UNd2St8AAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=UNd2St8AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->